Tacohontas/Jonathan_Individuell-uppgift---API/README.md

 Instances of a class and SQLqueries: ```snake_case``` and end with ```_handler``` example: ```$user_handler = new User```.<br>
 Parameters in functions and methods: ```camelCase``` and MUST end with ```_IN``` example: ```isUsernameTaken($username_IN)```.<br>

-Every other name should be in camelCase if nothing else is set.
+Every other name should be in ```camelCase``` if nothing else is set.

 ## End points v1

+Every end point is using POST method to collect data.
+It can easily be changed to GET if needed.

 ### Tokens
 Every end point except for ```login_User``` needs an active token to work.